NIEHS/LURK-Vecchia/README.md

 # LURK-Vecchia

-Simultaneous variable seletion and estimation of LUR models with spatiotemporally correlated errors
+Simultaneous variable seletion and estimation of LUR models with spatiotemporally correlated errors that is scalable for big data

 # Reference